Mohamed Atta: Religious zeal and Hamburg cell

 After leaving Plankontor in the summer of 1997, Atta disappeared again and did not return until 1998.
 He had made no progress on his thesis.
 Atta phoned his graduate advisor, Machule, and mentioned family problems at home, saying, "Please understand, I don't want to talk about this."
 At the winter break in 1997, Atta left and did not return to Hamburg for three months.
 He said that he went on pilgrimage to Mecca again, just 18 months after his first time.
-This claim has been disputed; Terry McDermott has argued that it is unusual for someone to go on pilgrimage so soon after the first time and to spend three months there (more than Hajj requires).
+This claim has been disputed; American journalist Terry McDermott has argued that it is unusual for someone to go on pilgrimage so soon after the first time and to spend three months there (more than Hajj requires).
 When Atta returned, he claimed that his passport was lost and applied for a new one, which is a common tactic to erase evidence of travel to places such as Afghanistan.
 When he returned in spring 1998, after disappearing for several months, he had grown a thick long beard, and "seemed more serious and aloof" than before to those who knew him.

 By mid-1998, Atta was no longer eligible for university housing in Centrumshaus.
-He moved into a nearby apartment in the Wilhelmsburg district, where he lived with Said Bahaji and Ramzi bin al-Shibh.
+Atta, Bahaji and Ramzi moved into a Hamburgian apartment, which they supposedly named bayt al-ansar.
 By early 1999, Atta had completed his thesis, and formally defended it in August 1999.

-In mid-1998, Atta worked alongside Shehhi, bin al-Shibh, and Belfas, at a warehouse, packing computers in crates for shipping.
+In mid-1998, Atta worked alongside al-Shehhi, bin al-Shibh, and Belfas, at a warehouse, packing computers in crates for shipping.
 The Hamburg group did not stay in Wilhelmsburg for long.
 The next winter, they moved into an apartment at Marienstrasse 54 in the borough of Harburg, near the Hamburg University of Technology, at which they enrolled.
 It was here that the Hamburg cell developed and acted more as a group.
 They met three or four times a week to discuss their anti-American feelings and to plot possible attacks.
 Many al-Qaeda members lived in this apartment at various times, including hijacker Marwan al-Shehhi, Zakariya Essabar, and others.